Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Introduction

 \begin{ques} If $\Per(\om)$ is dense in $\C$ and $\ol{L} \neq L$, is it the case that $\ol{L} = \ol{\SL(2,\R) \cdot L}$? \end{ques}

-A more general and detailed classification question will be raised in Section \ref{sec:dense}.
+A more detailed classification question will be raised in Section \ref{sec:conn}.
 Question \ref{ques:clos} addresses the three known obstructions to the density of $L$ in its connected component in $\Om_1\cM_g(\kap)$.
 First, $\Per(\om)$ might be contained in a proper closed subgroup of $\C$.
 Since $\Per(\om)$ contains a lattice in $\C$, up to the action of $\GL^+(2,\R)$ the only possible subgroups are $\R + i\Z$ and $\Z + i\Z$.
 Second, $L$ might lie in a proper closed $\SL(2,\R)$-invariant subset of its connected component in $\Om_1\cM_g(\kap)$.
-This occurs, for instance, in loci of double covers of quadratic differentials when $|\kap| = 2$.
+This occurs, for instance, in certain loci of double covers of quadratic differentials when $|\kap| = 2$.
 Third, $L$ might be closed and consist of branched covers of holomorphic $1$-forms of lower genus.
-This occurs in our examples in Theorem \ref{thm:inf}.
+This occurs in our examples in Theorem \ref{thm:disconn}.
 An answer to the following question is likely needed for a complete classification of closures of leaves of $\cA(\kap)$.
+A subset of $\Om\cM_g(\kap)$ is saturated for $\cA(\kap)$ if it is a union of leaves of $\cA(\kap)$.

 \begin{ques} What are the closed $\SL(2,\R)$-invariant subsets of $\Om_1\cM_g(\kap)$ that are saturated for $\cA(\kap)$? \end{ques}